alecthomas/gometalinter/README.md

 | Bit | Meaning
 |-----|----------
-| 0   | A linter generated an issue.
+| 0   | At least one warning was generated.
+| 1   | At least one error was generated.
-| 1   | An underlying error occurred; eg. a linter failed to execute.
+| 2   | An underlying error occurred; eg. a linter failed to execute.
 In this situation a warning will also be displayed.

-eg. linter only = 1, underlying only = 2, linter + underlying = 3

 ### What's the best way to use `gometalinter` in CI?